 - Server mode allows you to connect to Neo4j via it’s HTTP JSON APIs.

 - Embedded mode requires JRuby and allows you to run Neo4j as part of your JRuby process.
 This gives you access to the Neo4j Java APIs directly.

-By default you will be configured to Neo4j in server mode on the default port (7474).
-If you would like something other than the default console the documentation.
+By default, you will be configured to Neo4j in server mode on the default port (7474).
+If you would like something other than the default console, take a look at the documentation.

-In this guide we’ll be setting up different
+In this guide, we will be setting up different

 This is a textbook example of where we can use class inheritance in Neo4j.rb.